Bumble Reply Generator Guide for Better Chats

 A Bumble reply generator is useful when you already have a match, but the next message feels risky.
 The goal is not to sound clever at any cost.
 The goal is to read the context, match the energy, and send a reply that makes the other person want to continue.

-If you have a real chat screenshot, you can use the chatbot to draft a Bumble reply.
-If you have not started the conversation yet, use the opener workflow to write a Bumble opener first.
+If you have a real chat screenshot, use the AI reply generator.
+If you have not started the conversation yet, use the dating app opener workflow first.

 Start by naming the Bumble reply scenario